Table of Contents

 Both canary and blue/green deployments require more complex configurations compared to rolling updates.
 For instance, with canary deployments, you might need to integrate with an ingress controller or a service mesh to manage weighted routing.
 Similarly, blue/green deployments often require additional operational steps to switch traffic between environments.

 Regarding downtime, rolling updates aim to minimize downtime by ensuring that a certain number of pods are always available while the update happens.
 In contrast, while blue/green deployments can achieve zero downtime during the switch, they may experience downtime if the "green" environment has not been adequately tested.
-Canary deployments, on the other hand, expose only a portion of users to potential downtime but may still negatively impact the user experience for that subset.

 Best Practices for Working with Kubernetes Deployments